 There was a major shift in the use of inevitable accident as a defence after the rule of strict liability was evolved after Rylands v.
 Fletcher[xxvi].
 The plea of inevitable accident lost its utility in cases involving accidents in any enterprise dealing with hazardous substances or which is inherently dangerous.
 As laid down in M C Mehta v.
 Union of India[xxvii], inevitable accident in any form is no defence to a claim based on the rule of strict liability which is not subjected to any exception.

 ACTS DONE FOR PRIVATE DEFENCE

-Every individual has the right to protect his life and his property and in doing so he may use certain amount of force if necessary.
+Every individual has the right to protect his life and his property and in doing so he may use a certain amount of force if necessary.
 This right doesn’t extend to protecting just yourself and your own family members but all other people and their property in general.
-The law of torts recognises this right and so any act done by a person in exercise of this act will not give rise to a tortiuous liability.
+The law of torts recognizes this right and so any act done by a person in the exercise of this act will not give rise to a tortuous liability.

 To use this defence three conditions need to be satisfied.
 Firstly, there must be a real and imminent threat to the defendant.
 A very widely stated illustration in this reference is where a ferocious dog starts barking violently at you but doesn’t bite.
 And then when it turns back and starts walking away if you hit it or throw a stone at it you cannot claim private defence.
 This is because the dog was no longer a threat to you after it turned away and started walking back and so the act committed by you is wrong and cannot be justified under the defence of private defence.